-Celebratory food customs vary amongst Jews for the holiday of Rosh HaShanah.
-The meals are festive, and usually elaborately prepared and served.
-Here are some customary elements for a Rosh HaShanah menu:
+Wondering what to cook for Rosh Hashanah?
+Celebratory food customs vary amongst Jews for the holiday of Rosh Hashanah.
+The meals are festive, and usually elaborately prepared.
+Here are some customary elements for a Rosh Hashanah menu:

 Because of the custom of dipping apples into honey, the sweet food has become symbolic and well-used throughout holiday cooking.
 Thus you will find many holiday recipes that contain honey, especially honey cake, which is considered a Rosh HaShanah delicacy.

 Challah, a braided egg bread, is served at almost all Jewish holiday meals, but on Rosh HaShanah, the challah is shaped in a round manner.
 This is to symbolize the cycle of the year and to set it apart from the rest of the year.
 Rosh HaShanah challah often has raisins or honey added to increase its sweetness, as well.

 It is customary to eat a “new fruit” on Rosh HaShanah, one that has not been tasted yet in that season.
 Often, pomegranates are served to fill this function, since they come into season in the fall and are not commonly eaten.

 Fish is an ancient symbol of abundance, so fish is often served on Rosh HaShanah.
 Because Rosh means “head”, there are some who serve fish heads, as well.